Gravitational Lensing in the Charged NUT-de Sitter Spacetime: Equations of Motion

-Note that for the explicit calculation of $\varphi(\lambda)$ the multi-valuedness of the arctan has to be appropriately considered.
+Note that for the explicit calculation of $\varphi(\lambda)$ the multivaluedness of the arctan has to be appropriately considered.

-\subsection{The Time Coordinate $t$}
+\subsection{The time coordinate $t$}

-Eq.~(\ref{eq:EoMt}) has two terms that separately depend on $r$ and $\vartheta$.
+Equation~(\ref{eq:EoMt}) has two terms that separately depend on $r$ and $\vartheta$.
 In the following we will demonstrate how to calculate both components.
-For this purpose we first integrate Eq.~(\ref{eq:EoMt}) over $\lambda$ and rewrite it as follows
+For this purpose we first integrate Eq.~(\ref{eq:EoMt}) over $\lambda$ and rewrite it as follows:

-where the $r$ dependent integral reads
+where the $r$-dependent integral reads

-and the $\vartheta$ dependent integral reads
+and the $\vartheta$-dependent integral reads